 An offer ad is a newer form of Facebook advertising where a business can promote a discount on a product or service that can be redeemed on Facebook.
 The benefit of this?
 It eliminates one step in the buyer's journey, which ultimately increases sales.

-Here's an example of an offer ad from Jasper's Market:
+Here's an example of an offer ad Boston Sports Club:

 6) The Event Ad

-Event ads promote (you guessed it) a specific event.
+Event ads promote a specific event.
 The CTA on these ads usually send users directly to the ticket purchase page, wherever that happens to be hosted.

 Using this type of ad will help drive a targeted group of people to attend your event.
 These will show up in the News Feed of the specific audience you've chosen.
 Events are a big part of most businesses, but getting people to attend even a small event, can be tricky.
 Promoting your event to a targeted specific audience on Facebook can help drive the right kind of attendees.